-The placement is during the third year of the four year programme.
+The placement is during the third year of the four-year programme.
 You will be required to keep a weekly reflective journal, which will be maintained as a portfolio throughout the year and presented at the end of the internship.
 You will be assessed on a pass/fail basis and the placement year is a 120-credit module.
 This module does not count towards the degree classification.

-If you are selected for M130 from a programme other than M100 (LLB Law), M120 (LLB English and European Law) or M105 (LLB Global Law), your timetable will be tailored in the second and final year to ensure you have covered all core modules necessary to graduate with a QLD.
-Therefore students who initially enrol onto a joint honours degree (LLB Law with History, LLB Law with Business, LLB Law and Politics) will be required to leave the joint school after the first year to enable you to take the required core law modules in your second year – a requirement before you take a placement.
-M101 (LLB Senior Status) students are eligible to apply for the Law in Practice LLB, but must be prepared to switch from a 2 year to a 4 year programme.
+If you are selected for M130 from a programme other than M100 (LLB Law), M120 (LLB English and European Law) or M105 (LLB Global Law), your timetable will be tailored in the second and final year to ensure you have covered all core modules necessary to graduate with a Qualifying Law Degree.
+The work placement on the Law in Practice degree (which takes place in the third year) will take the place of any year abroad.
+Students who initially enrol onto a joint honours degree (LLB Law with Business and LLB Law and Politics) can continue to take joint honours modules after gaining a placement as part of the Law in Practice degree, including in their final year following the placement.
+M101 (LLB Senior Status) students are eligible to apply for the Law in Practice LLB degree placement at law firm Reed Smith (who recruit at the end of the first year of study), but must be prepared to switch from a 2 year to a 4 year programme.